ing-bank/zkflow/docs/design-multiple-commands.md

         numberOfSigners = 2
         private = true // This determines whether a circuit is expected to exist for this command.
 If false, ZKFLow will ignore this command for the ZKP circuit in all ways, except for Merkle tree calculation. inputs {
-            DepositState::class to 1
+           1 of DepositState::class
         }
         outputs {
-            DepositState::class to 1
+            1 of DepositState::class to 1
-            SomeOtherDepositContractState::class to 2
+            2 of SomeOtherDepositContractState::class
         }
     }
 }